Questions & Answers

 What is the energy context in the world and in France?

-At the global level: the reality of global warming and the depletion of resources
+At the global level: the reality of global warming and resource depletion

-Nearly 80% of the world's energy consumption (transport, industry, heating)* comes from fossil fuels such as oil or coal.
-However, according to the International Energy Agency, oil reserves will be exhausted by 2050 and gas reserves by 2070.
+Nearly 80% of global energy consumption (transport, industries, heating)* comes from fossil fuels such as oil or coal.
+However, according to the International Energy Agency, the depletion of reserves will be effective in 2050 for oil and by 2070 for gas.

 Global warming is now a reality.
 It is linked to the increase in greenhouse gas emissions.
-These are produced in particular during the combustion of fossil fuels.
-If no proactive energy policy is put in place, the temperature of the Earth's surface could rise sharply.
-Under these conditions, it would rise from 1.8 to 4°C by 2100**.
+These are notably produced during the combustion of fossil fuels.
+If no proactive energy policy is put in place, the temperature of the Earth's surface could significantly increase.
+Under these conditions, it would increase from 1.8 to 4°C by 2100**.

 * Source: IEA, Key world energy statistics, 2009